Cvelth/vkfw/README.md

 ### Return values, Error Codes & Exceptions
 By default VKFW has exceptions enabled.
 This means than VKFW checks both the return value of the function and the error code returned by `vkfw::getError()` (`glfwGetError()`).
 If it indicates a failure a `std::runtime_error` will be thrown.

-If exception handling is disabled (by defining `VKFW_HPP_NO_EXCEPTIONS`), the type of `vkfw::ResultValue<SomeType>::type` is a struct holding a `vkfw::Result` success indicator and the value itself.
+If exception handling is disabled (by defining `VKFW_NO_EXCEPTIONS`), the type of `vkfw::ResultValue<SomeType>::type` is a struct holding a `vkfw::Result` success indicator and the value itself.
 This struct supports unpacking the return values by using `std::tie`, alternatively you can just access struct members as you normally would, for example:
 ```c++
 auto [result_code, my_brand_new_window] = vkfw::createWindow(...);
 // OR